CMSgov/design-system/README.md

 ### Visual regression testing

-We use [loki](https://storybook.js.org/addons/loki) to test our components for visual regressions.
+We use [Playwright](https://playwright.dev/) to test our components for visual regressions.
 It uses our existing Storybook stories, taking screenshots of them within a docker container and comparing those screenshots with ones previously taken and committed to version control.
+The tests assume that Storybook has been built to `./storybook-static` using `yarn build:storybook`.

-Running loki tests locally requires that you be signed into Docker.
+Running the browser tests locally requires that you be signed into Docker.

 1. Open the Docker app, and make sure you're signed in (Docker Desktop requires a license now)
-2. Run `yarn loki test` to begin comparing component images
+2. Run `yarn test:browser` to begin comparing component images
    1. If differences are detected and unexpected, evaluate your changes - we only want to update and commit references when we expect the visual changes detected
-   2. If differences are detected and expected, run `yarn loki update`
+   2. If differences are detected and expected, run `yarn test:browser:update`

 #### Visual regression troubleshooting